ZejunMa/Magic-Mirror/README.md

-##Installation Guide
+## Installation Guide
-In this section we demonstrate how to set up environment and  install dependencies for our project, including miniconda, pytorch, poseMM, camera virtualization, Unity and communications.
+In this section, we demonstrate how to set up the environment and  install dependencies for our project, including miniconda, pytorch, poseMM, camera virtualization, Unity, and communications.

 ### Computer Requirement
 Monocular RGB camera.